Skip to main content

 Icon for the answer

 While national certification is not required for registration renewal purposes, §29.1(b)(9) of the Rules of the Board of Regents requires licensees to be professionally competent in the tasks which they perform.
-One way by which Registered Pharmacy Technicians can help to ensure competency is by maintaining their national certification.
+One way that registered pharmacy technicians can help to ensure competency is by maintaining their national certification.

 New York State Licensure Requirements